ShadyLev/LostLab-Lidar/readme.md

 All you have is a scanner to detect the environment and a radar to locate the artefacts near by.

-You can download the game demo on itch.io: (comming very soon!)
+You can download the game demo on my Itch.io: [LostLab download.](https://shadylev.itch.io/lost-lab)

 # Scanner mechanic
 ### Description